GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 06/README.md

 4. Updated the logic so a new game can only be started when a previous game was won
    + Uses the alternate set of tile artwork from the 2004 CD, same game code.

 I like the game tile artwork from 2003 more than the artwork from 2004.
+Of course YMMV.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.